Use custom integrations to send data via webhooks to LGL

 The custom integration lets you map data from one set of fields (from the source application) into your LGL fields.
 The illustration below shows how the custom integration listens for data fields, and then pushes them into the appropriate fields in LGL.

 When you set up your custom integration, you’re taking care of steps B and C in the diagram below.
-In step B, you are setting up your listener and identifying the exact field names it will receive from the other software.
+In step B, you are setting up your webhook endpoint and identifying the exact field names it will receive from the other software.
 In step C, you are mapping those fields into your LGL account.

 4. Test the integration